Direct debit for small business: setup, costs and timing

 Direct debit rules and compliance

-When you use direct debit, you need to follow rules that protect your customers.
-You must give your customers advance notice before each payment.
-Some schemes require you to send this notice three days in advance of the collection date.
+Direct debit rules protect your customers and require you to follow specific procedures.
+You must give advance notice before each payment, typically three days before the collection date.
 Your direct debit provider usually handles this for you.

 Direct debit indemnity gives your customers the right to cancel transactions and request refunds.
+Under Single Euro Payments Area (SEPA) regulations, customers can get an unconditional refund of the full amount.
 Rules vary by location.
-For example, under the Single Euro Payments Area (SEPA) regulations, your customer can get an unconditional refund of the full amount.

-• refund requests – hard to dispute, even if you disagree with your customer
+- Refund requests: customers can request refunds that are difficult to dispute, even if you disagree with them

 Managing your direct debit payments

-Online direct debit management gives you centralised control over all your payment collections through web-based dashboards.
+Managing direct debit payments online gives you centralised control over all your collections through web-based dashboards.
+Most providers offer these features:

 Get started with direct debit and Xero

-Automating your payments with direct debit saves you time and helps you manage your cash flow.
-Connect a provider like GoCardless to Xero to make invoicing and payment matching easier, so you can focus on running your business.
+Direct debit saves you time on admin and gives you more predictable cash flow.
+Connect a provider like GoCardless to Xero to automate invoicing and payment matching, so you can focus on running your business.

 FAQs on direct debit for small businesses

-Here are answers to some common questions about using direct debit.
+Here are answers to common questions about direct debit.

 What is the best payment system for a small business?

-You must give your customers advance notice before taking a payment and follow the Direct Debit Guarantee, which lets your customers get a refund if a payment is taken in error.
-Your provider can help you stay compliant.
+You must give customers advance notice before each payment, typically three days in advance, and follow the Direct Debit Guarantee, which allows refunds if someone takes a payment in error.

 How long does a direct debit take to clear?